CMSgov/beneficiary-fhir-data/runbooks/how-to-run-load-and-regression-locust-tests.md

 ## FAQ

-### I specified `--host` with a valid URL like so `https://example.com/`, but my tests aren't running.
+### I specified `--host` with a valid URL like so `example.com`, but my tests aren't running.
 What am I doing wrong?

 Firstly, `--host` is a default [Locust argument][locust-args] that is a _bit_ of a misnomer; valid `--host` values _must_ include the protocol (i.e. `https`), hostname (i.e. `example.com`) and, optionally, the port in the following format: `PROTOCOL://HOSTNAME:PORT`.
-Additionally, **trailing** **slashes _must_ be omitted** as Locust does not trim them when sending requests.
-Historically, the inclusion of trailing slashes has been problematic, so any tests ran from the `locusts_tests` project will immediately exit and log an error if trailing slashes are found in `--host`.
+Be aware that _Locust_ does not trim trailing slashes after the `PORT`; however, we have implemented a check for trailing slashes in `--host` and remove them ourselves.
+So, it is recommended that `--host` does not include any trailing characters after `PORT` as well.

 ## Prerequisites